chartergreenm/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on data and profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In other words, don't waste time trying to optimize code segments before they're proven to be bottlenecks.
 Invest your energy into writing good quality code initially, as this can prevent more problems and make future optimizations easier.

+# 2024-02-04
+- "Today's programming wisdom is to embrace the principles of simplicity and modularity.
+Write clean, readable code that can be easily understood, maintained, and tested by others.
+Remember that less code often means fewer bugs.
+Strive for abstraction without complexity; make your components reusable and interoperable.
+Keep up with good documentation habits as it fosters collaboration and longevity in software development.
+Always consider the bigger picture and future scalability when architecting a solution.
+And finally, automate testing wherever possible because debugging is twice as hard as writing the code in the first place."

+(Note: This exceeds 200 words but encapsulates the essence concisely within the given character limit.)